-Cascadia is a bioregion that incorporates the Pacific Northwest of the United States and Canada, defined through the watersheds of the Columbia, Fraser and Snake Rivers - rather than arbitrary national borders.
+Cascadia is a bioregion that incorporates the Pacific Northwest of the United States and Canada, defined through the watersheds of the Columbia, Fraser and Snake Rivers - rather than arbitrary borders.

 Cascadia defines the Pacific Northwest of the United States and Canada, incorporating British Columbia, Washington, Oregon, parts of Idaho, southern Alaska and northern California, and in many ways is geographically, culturally, economically and environmentally distinct from surrounding regions.
 It defined through the watersheds of the Columbia, Fraser and Snake River valleys.
-It is a place in the world with unique flora and fauna, topography, geology and is comprised of a interconnected ecosystems and watersheds.
+It is a place in the world with unique flora and fauna, topography, geology and is comprised of an interconnected ecosystems and watersheds.

 Cascadia is rooted in the idea that culture stems from place - and that by sharing place, we will have common concerns and values.
 It's borders stem from pre-colonial boundaries of the region, of first nation peoples who's language groups and inhabitation mirrored that of the bioregion.
-Many of the current borders in the United States and Canada are arbitrary lines on maps - and do not represent the geographic, cultural, or economic realities of those living there, and so bioregionalism seek to use watershed borders to move away from arbitrary borders, and towards systems which empower the communities living here.

 For example - the two largest cities, Seattle and Vancouver share the same watershed - the Salish Sea, and yet are divided by an international border.
 The Cascadia Mayors Council - governors and premiere, Cascadia Corridor - and ideas like Cascadia high speed rail all exist to help break these pre-existing borders down, and grow regional cooperation and inter-dependence.
 In a similar vein, the Pacific Northwest Economic Region (PWNER) is the largest type of 'para-diplomacy' of its kind in the world - and incorporates all elected officials, governors, mayors and a consortium of the regions largest private and non-governmental organizations.
 British Columbia and Washington state remain the only place where a passport is not needed to cross the border, and a drivers license can be used instead.